-Guitar harmonizing in thirds and fifths is cool, but after a while it makes music predictable.
-Think about it; if you were to play the same song every single say for the rest of your life and never deter from it, you would soon become bored of the song, right?
+Guitar harmonizing in thirds and fifths is cool, but after a while, it makes music predictable.
+Think about it; if you were to play the same song every single day for the rest of your life and never deter from it, you would soon become bored of the song, right?

 This is where a concept like counterpointing comes in handy.

-Guitar counterpoint harmonizing is a fancy way have saying both voices within a harmony follow their own melody, but still sound as one unified, pleasant voice.
+Guitar counterpoint harmonizing is a fancy way of making both voices within a harmony follow their own melody, but still sound like one unified, pleasant voice.